trivedikavya/Food-Redistribution-Platform/README.md

 - Real-time notifications
 - Integration with mapping services for efficient routing
 - Partnerships with local businesses and organizations
+- Through that rewards you can get benefits in Tax(if Gov collab) or can buy something through that rewards.

 ## License